Keeping People Healthy Award

 NSW Health is committed to promoting good health through raising awareness of healthy choices, preventing ill health and improving the overall health and wellbeing of the community.

-The Keeping People Healthy award, formally The Harry Collins Award, has previously commemorated the outstanding commitment and passionate contributions of Mr Henry (Harry) Collins.
+The Keeping People Healthy award, formerly The Harry Collins Award, has previously commemorated the outstanding commitment and passionate contributions of Mr Henry (Harry) Collins.
 Harry made a particularly outstanding contribution to the “Clean Hands Save Lives” Campaign prior to his death in November 2007.
 This campaign is an example of a Keeping People Healthy initiative.
 His dedication to bringing the community’s perspective to the prevention of Healthcare Associated Infections is greatly appreciated by both patients and staff of the NSW health system, and NSW Health is proud to recognise these achievements.

 This award aims to acknowledge similar innovative projects and programs which promote: